-- Call the LSS Call Centre at 604-408-2172 (Greater Vancouver) or 1-866-577-2525 (Elsewhere in BC no charges apply) Hours: Monday, Tuesday, Thursday, Friday 9:00 AM to 4:00 PM and Wednesday 9:00 to 2:30 PM.
+- Call the Legal Aid BC Call Centre at 604-408-2172 (Greater Vancouver) or 1-866-577-2525 (Elsewhere in BC no charges apply) Hours: Monday, Tuesday, Thursday, Friday 9:00 AM to 4:00 PM and Wednesday 9:00 to 2:30 PM.
 Note: Services are provided in English and interpreters are available.
 The Call Centre welcome message is available in 6 languages: Cantonese, English, French, Mandarin, Punjabi and Spanish. - Go to a legal aid office or a courthouse intake location.
-For a list of locations and their office hours: http://www.lss.bc.ca/legal_aid/legalAidOffices.php#legalAidOffices
+For a list of locations and their office hours:

+https://legalaid.bc.ca/legal_aid/legalAidLocations#legalAidOffices

-Regarding legal representation, the LSS intake person determines:
+Regarding legal representation, the Legal Aid intake person determines:

 - 1. If the legal problem is covered by the legal aid rules; - 2.
-Whether the person meets the LSS financial guidelines; and - 3.
+Whether the person meets the financial guidelines; and - 3.
 That the applicant has no other way of getting help.